-Paddle boarding is an amazing and very low impact way to explore Scotland’s coast, lochs and waterways at your own pace.
-To start you off and get you exploring, we’ve suggested a few places below to visit and some businesses that can help guide you.
+Paddleboarding is an amazing and very low impact way to explore Scotland’s coast, lochs and waterways at your own pace.
+To help you find a SUP holiday destination and get you exploring, we’ve suggested a few places below to visit and some businesses that can help guide you.

 The Outer Hebrides

-There are so many stunning bays and quiet coves to explore by stand up paddle board, around the isles of Lewis, Harris and Barra in the Outer Hebrides.
-Hook up with Surf Lewis or Barra Surf & Coastal Adventures for suggestions, lessons and equipment hire.
+There are so many stunning bays and quiet coves to explore by stand up paddleboard, around the isles of Lewis, Harris and Barra in the Outer Hebrides.
+Hook up with Surf Lewis or Barra Surf & Coastal Adventures for suggestions, lessons and paddleboard hire.

 Cairngorms National Park - lochs Insh and Morlich

-Paddle board on quiet lochs amidst stunning surroundings in the UK’s largest national park.
+Paddleboard on quiet lochs amidst stunning surroundings in the UK’s largest national park.
 Try a jumbo board with all the family - you can even take your dog!
-Lessons and hire are available at Loch Insh Outdoor Centre and Loch Morlich Watersports.
+Lessons and paddleboard rental are available at Loch Insh Outdoor Centre and Loch Morlich Watersports.

 Aberdeenshire - Stonehaven

-Take a watery tour of secluded caves, quiet coves and even a castle, along Scotland’s north-east coast or paddle board along calmer sections of the lovely River Dee.
-Paddleboarding Stonehaven and Sup2summit will happily guide you.
+Take a watery tour of secluded caves, quiet coves and even a castle, along Scotland’s north-east coast or paddleboard along calmer sections of the lovely River Dee.
+Granite Adventures, Paddleboarding Stonehaven and Sup2summit will happily guide you.